Consumer Product Safety Commission.

 * * * * *

-5. Add part 1232 to read as follows: End Amendment Part
+5. Revise part 1232 to read as follows: End Amendment Part

-PART 1232—SAFETY STANDARD FOR CHILDREN'S FOLDING CHAIRS AND STOOLS
+PART 1232—SAFETY STANDARD FOR CHILDREN'S FOLDING CHAIRS AND CHILDREN'S FOLDING STOOLS

-- Requirements for children's folding chairs and stools.
+- Requirements for children's folding chairs and children's folding stools.

-This part establishes a consumer product safety standard for children's folding chairs and stools.
+This part establishes a consumer product safety standard for children's folding chairs and children's folding stools.

-(a) Each children's folding chair and stool shall comply with all applicable provisions of ASTM F2613-17a, Standard Consumer Safety Specification for Children's Chairs and Stools, approved on October 1, 2017.
+Each children's folding chair and children's folding stool shall comply with all applicable provisions of ASTM F2613-21, Standard Consumer Safety Specification for Children's Chairs and Stools, approved on February 1, 2021.
 The Director of the Federal Register approves this incorporation by reference in accordance with 5 U.S.C.
 552(a) and 1 CFR part 51.
-You may obtain a copy from ASTM International, 100 Bar Harbor Drive, P.O.
-Box 0700, West Conshohocken, PA 19428; http://www.astm.org.
-You may inspect a copy at the Office of the Secretary, U.S. Consumer Product Safety Commission, Room 820, 4330 East West Highway, Bethesda, MD 20814, telephone 301-504-7923, or at the National Archives and Records Administration (NARA).
-For information on the availability of this material at NARA, call 202-741-6030, or go to: http://www.archives.gov/federal-register/cfr/ibr-locations.html.
+You may obtain a copy of this ASTM standard from ASTM International, 100 Barr Harbor Drive, P.O.
+Box C700, West Conshohocken, PA 19428-2959 USA; phone: 610-832-9585; www.astm.org.
+A read-only copy of the standard is available for viewing on the ASTM website at https://www.astm.org/READINGLIBRARY/.
+You may inspect a copy at the Division of the Secretariat, U.S. Consumer Product Safety Commission, Room 820, 4330 East West Highway, Bethesda, MD 20814, telephone 301-504-7479, email: email@example.com, or at the National Archives and Records Administration (NARA).
+For information on the availability of this material at NARA, email firstname.lastname@example.org, or go to: www.archives.gov/federal-register/cfr/ibr-locations.html.

 End Supplemental Information